 The philosophy behind Ayurveda is that food is meant to be at the center of your life balance.
 This belief is one that makes sense intuitively, given the powerful role diet plays in both physical and mental well-being, and it’s also a belief that has stood the test of time.
 Ratnam says that one of his biggest frustrations with the wellness and healthy eating movement was that he felt like he always needed to be caught up with the latest trend to know what was “healthy” to eat.
 Ayurveda, on the other hand, has been around for thousands of years, regardless of trends.

-And while you definitely don’t need to follow an Ayurvedic diet to eat immune system-boosting foods, it just so happens that there’s quite a big overlap between the two!
+And while you definitely don’t need to follow an Ayurvedic diet to eat foods that help your immune system, it just so happens that there’s quite a big overlap between the two!

 We’re all about preventing illness through diet and lifestyle, rather than waiting to get sick and treat it with pharmaceutical medicine.
-That’s why it’s such great news that you can use foods for immunity to keep yourself from getting sick, and even eat certain foods to fight infection if you do come down with something.
+That’s why it’s such great news that you can use foods that help your immune system, and even eat certain foods to fight a cold or virus if you do come down with something.

-Here are the key WellBe takeaways when it comes to eating foods for immunity:
+Here are the key WellBe takeaways when it comes to foods that help your immune system:

 - 70% of the body’s immune system resides in the gut’s lining.

-- The gut’s important role in our immune system explains why what we eat is so important for immunity.
+- The link between gut health and immune system function explains why what we eat is so important for immunity.

 - Healing the gut lining through proper diet can return your immune system to optimal function.

 - Vegetables, especially cruciferous veggies, are some of the best foods for immunity.
-Other immune system-boosting foods include garlic, onions, ginger, bone broth, mushrooms, and turmeric.
+Other foods that help your immune system include garlic, onions, ginger, bone broth, mushrooms, and turmeric.